luke-codewalker/testing-out-now/README.md

 ## node-app

-`node-app` is a really simple [NodeJS](https://nodejs.org/) app utilizing [micro](https://www.npmjs.com/package/micro) that just gives you back a random UNIX timestamp every time you call it.
+`node-app` is a really simple [NodeJS](https://nodejs.org/) app utilizing [micro](https://www.npmjs.com/package/micro).
+It just gives you back a random UNIX timestamp every time you call it.

-To run it locally:
+To run it locally open a terminal in the root of this project and type:

     cd node-app
     npm i && npm start